 3. Take vitamins for you and your baby

 Vitamins are a major requisite for a healthy pregnancy.
 They help promote proper nourishment and development of your unborn child, as well as strengthen your body’s defense against infections.
 Taking the necessary supplements will make up for possible deficiencies if you are not getting the needed nutrients from your diet.

-Dr. Folch-Hayek says: “Folic acid is most helpful at the beginning of pregnancy.
+Dr. Folch-Hayek says, “Folic acid is most helpful at the beginning of pregnancy.
 It decreases the risk of neural tube diseases (NTDs) such as spina bifida.”
-Spina bifida is a damage in a developing embryo’s spinal cord and nerves, which occurs when the neural tube fails to close completely.
+Spina bifida is damage in a developing embryo’s spinal cord and nerves, which occurs when the neural tube fails to close completely.

-Severe iodine deficiency may result in premature birth, stillbirth, or mental impairment in babies.
-Ideally, 150 mcg is enough and too much iodine levels may also have adverse effects, reason it is better taken with your doctor’s advice.
+Severe iodine deficiency may result in premature birth, stillbirth or mental impairment in babies.
+Ideally, 150 mcg is enough.
+Too much iodine may also have adverse effects, so it is better taken with your doctor’s advice.

-Vitamin D supplements are important for both pregnant and lactating mothers.
+Vitamin D supplements are important for both pregnancy and lactation.
 It helps regulate calcium absorption and prevent birth defects and low birth weight.
-Some studies suggest that high vitamin D doses can also reduce the risk of pre-eclampsia, postpartum hemorrhage, and gestational diabetes.
+Some studies suggest that high vitamin D doses can also reduce the risk of preeclampsia, postpartum hemorrhage and gestational diabetes.

 4. Get proper vaccinations

 Because having the flu during pregnancy can be risky for you, getting a flu shot and Tdap vaccine (Tetanus toxoid, reduced diphtheria toxoid and acellular pertussis) is a smart move.
 If you are worried about its safety, ask your doctor, preferably during the early stages.
 These vaccines help create proteins or antibodies that serve as protective shields for your unborn child, especially against whooping cough, which is a life-threatening issue.